The International Convention on the Elimination of Racial Discrimination (ICERD)

 More information on the reporting status and access to all relevant documentation including: State reports, Civil society & NHRI submissions; Concluding Observations and follow-up State reports can be accessed here.

-The Commission supports the Equality and Human Rights Commission’s work to monitor the UK’s implementation of ICERD.
-The Commission submitted its contribution to the 2011 review through the EHRC Submission.
-This process is also being followed for the 2016 review.
+The Commission supports the Equality and Human Rights Commission's work to monitor the UK's implementation of ICERD.
+The Commission submitted its contribution to the 2016 review through the EHRC Submission.

 Civil Society Engagement